History of the Jews in Alsace: 1940–1945

-World War II started in September, 1939.
-In May, 1940 Germany invaded and defeated France.
-Under the terms of the Armistice of 22 June 1940, Alsace became part of the German occupation zone.

 In 1939, there were about 20,000 Jews living in Alsace and Lorraine.
-Evacuation of Alsace and Lorraine was started by the French government already on 3 September 1939, which was immediately following the start of World War II.
+Immediately following the start of World War II on 3 September 1939, the French government started evacuating Jews from Alsace and Lorraine.
 About 14,000 Jews were evacuated to Périgueux and Limoges in southwest France, and far from the German border.
-About 5,000 more Jews fled to southern France after the German invasion of France in May, 1940.
+About 5,000 more Jews fled to southern France after the German invasion and defeat of France in May 1940.

+Under the terms of the Armistice of 22 June 1940, Alsace became part of the German occupation zone.
 On 15 July 1940, most of the remaining Alsatian Jews (about 3,000) were evicted from their homes by the German authorities and deported to Vichy France.
 The Germans declared Alsace and Lorraine to be Judenrein (lit: cleansed of Jews).

+Unlike most of the German-occupied region of France, Alsace was effectively annexed by Germany by 1942, when Alsatians became German citizens by decree, and Alsace formally became part of the administrative unit (Gau) of Baden-Elsaß.

 During World War II, Germany established the Natzweiler-Struthof concentration camp in Alsace.
 August Hirt became an institute director at the Nazi University of Strasbourg; he is notorious for his experiments with concentration camp prisoners and for his efforts to establish a Jewish skull collection.

 Many Alsatian Jews who had been relocated to western regions of the country were ultimately arrested and deported.
 It is estimated that 2,605 Jews from Bas-Rhin and 1,100 from Haut-Rhin were murdered during the Holocaust.